-Irish Water, in partnership with Leitrim County Council, is replacing old problematic water mains in Jamestown, Co.
+Irish Water, in partnership with Leitrim County Council, has replaced old problematic water mains in Jamestown, Co.
 Leitrim to provide a more safe and secure water supply and reduce high levels of leakage.

 Irish Water is investing over €500 between 2017-2021 to reduce leakage and replace old pipes on the public water network.

 - A Reliable Water Supply - Replacement of water mains and service connections will reduce the instances of bursts and water outages and will ensure a reliable supply of water to customers and local businesses in the area.

 - Reduced Leaks - Replacement of water mains and service connections will eliminate leaks and reduce and amount of clean drinking water lost into the ground.

 - Improved Operation and Maintenance - These works will deliver cost savings by providing improved water network operation that will require less maintenance in the future.

 - The works involve the replacement of approximately 1310 metres of problematic water mains with high density polythylene (plastic) pipes.

 - The programme to replace the water mains in Jamestown will commence on 26 October 2020.

 - The section of rehabilitation works will take place at N4 via local roads L3656 and L7426 through Jamestown village and terminate at meat factory.